Shady-45/E-Shopping/README.md

 ## Features

 - **Product Listing:** Browse a wide variety of products with images, names, prices, and "Add to Cart" buttons.
-Use filters to sort products by category, price range, or ratings.
+Use filters to sort products by category, and price range
 - **Shopping Cart:** Add, remove, or adjust quantities of items in the cart.
 Real-time updates for cart total and item count.
 - **Checkout:** Enter shipping information and payment details for a seamless checkout experience.
 - **Responsive Design:** The website is designed to work smoothly on both desktop and mobile devices, with layouts optimized for different screen sizes.

-## Additional Features (Optional)

-- **User Authentication:** Users can register and log in, with personalized experiences including their name and avatar display.

 ## Tech Stack